-(i) Supplies in process, shipped, or awaiting shipment to fill Government orders are found not to comply with contract requirements, or corrective action has been completed.
+(i) Supplies in process, shipped, or awaiting shipment to fill Government orders are found not to comply with contract requirements, or

+(ii) deficiencies in either plant quality or process controls are found.
+Upon receipt of a QDN, the Contractor shall take immediate corrective action and shall suspend shipment of the supplies covered by the QDN until such time as corrective action has been completed.
 The Contractor shall notify the Government representative, within 5 workdays, of the action plan or the corrective action taken.
 The Government may elect to verify the corrective action at the Contractor location(s).
 Shipments of nonconforming supplies will be returned at the Contractor's expense and may constitute cause for termination of the contract.
 Delays due to the insurance of a QDN do not constitute excusable delay under the default clause of this contract.
 Failure to complete corrective action in a timely manner may result in termination of the contract.